damger9/damger9/README.md

 - JavaScript (Node.Js) - ~3-4 years of experience.
 Using JS, I mainly code backend applications like APIs using express.
 I also code discord bots that often include database integrations such as MySQL or MongoDB.

+- Typescript - A few months now - Using my JavaScript knowledge it was fairly easy to get familiar with TypeScript.

 - C# & C++
 I am currently learning C# and C++.
 No projects done with these languages yet.